 Something was different now.
 The tanks were still the same, the goldfish next to the betas next to the guppies, with walls of dog food and kitty litter on either side.
 But, on the other side of the kitty litter, there was another collection of tanks.

 As they made their way toward the tanks, wonderment filled their young minds.
-Small balls of fur scurried around teensy plastic play things.
+Small balls of fur scurried around teensy plastic playthings.
 Petite faces and hands poked out of thick and thin coats.

 Many days were filled with happiness and fun.
 The family played with Andy often, using his plastic ball to let him roam around the house.
-He was her prized possession, and she cared more about this small piece of brown fluff than a lot of things- school, homework, pea soup, and The Brady Bunch are just a few examples.
-He became part of the family, and was accepted and loved by all residents of her house.
+He was her prized possession, and she cared more about this small piece of brown fluff than a lot of things: more than school, homework, pea soup, and “The Brady Bunch.”
+He became part of the family, and was accepted and loved by all in her house.

-He lay there, still, unmoving, and she didn’t need to take a closer look to make her final conclusion.
+He lay there – still, unmoving, and she didn’t need to take a closer look to make her final conclusion.